tif-car/group11project/README.md

-In order to run the frontend, navigate to the frontend folder:
+In order to run the website, first navigate to the frontend folder:

 ```bash
 cd ~/Documents/group11project/frontend/